videomediauser/DeMod-GTAV/README.md

 ## Developer
-* Commit Info:
-It will be rare if I allow anyone to merge into the master branch.
-There are a least a 100 things that need to be changed about this program ranging from imports to variable names; however, this was soley made for the simple action of removing mods from GTAV and not made to be a professional piece of software.
+Don't judge the code people.
+There are a least a 100 things that need to be changed about this program ranging from imports to variable names; however, this was soley made for the action of removing mods from GTAV and not to be anywhere near perfect.
 This is a public repo because it was the easiest way to consistently move the program amoung local machines.